exposit/pythia-oracle/HELP.md

 __*System*__

-The System section has a "Save" button that saves the current state of the program to disk, a "Merge" flag that determines if blocks are merged or not.
+The System section has a "Save" button that saves the current state of the program to disk, and a "Merge" flag that determines if blocks are merged or not.

 __*Add*__